All UALR policies are posted on the Policy website.

 Equal Access for Students with Disabilities

 In compliance with federal regulations, it is the policy of UALR to respond to student requests for course accommodation, substitution, and other adjustments because of a documented disability on an individual basis and in a manner that does not result in discrimination.
-Where requests are complex and not easily handled through the regular course substitution procedures, an established committee will review the case and make a determination.
+Where requests are complex and not easily handled through the regular course substitution procedures, the Disability Resource Center will review the case and make a determination in conjunction with academic departments when appropriate.
+The Disability Resource Center will work through the interactive process with the student to determine accommodations.
 Students who wish to request academic adjustments because of a disability should consult the academic adjustment procedures, which are printed in the UALR Student Handbook, or contact the Disability Resource Center at 501.569.3143.

 The syllabus for each UALR course should include the following statement: